Quick Answer

 At the point of sale

-Nick runs a convenience store and places a small sign near the register.
-It shows a QR code with text underneath: “Scan for $1 off your next visit.”
+A convenience store might place a small sign near the register showing a QR code with text underneath: “Scan for $1 off your next visit.”
 Customers scan while waiting to pay, and the code opens a page with a simple promo code they can save or screenshot.

 This placement works because customers already pause there.
 The QR code does not interrupt the transaction.
 It fits into the existing flow.